 Corporate debt that matures in more than one year consists solely of financing secured by Aurora's Servicing Related Assets.
-All of the Company's debt is revolving and bears interest at adjustable rates.
-The Company considers that the amount of the corporate debt generally approximates fair value.
-As of June 30, 2020, the fixed rate portion of the financing for all of the Company's Servicing Related Assets was paid in full.
+Approximately ninety percent of the debt is revolving and bears interest at adjustable rates, while the remaining portion is amortizing and bears interest at a fixed rate.
+Due to the amount of the fixed debt relative to that of all of the corporate debt, the Company considers that the amount of the corporate debt generally approximates fair value.

 Repurchased loans held for sale consist primarily of Ginnie Mae buyouts that the Company has purchased at par plus accrued interest.
 These loans are held for sale and valued at the lower of cost or fair market value.
 Carrying value of the loans approximates fair value since substantially all such loans are promptly resold for a price that approximates the amount for which they were repurchased by the Company, net of any amortization.
-The Company anticipates that there will be no additional buyouts of Ginnie Mae loans following the sale of the Ginnie Mae MSR portfolio as described above under Note 7 - Transactions with Affiliates and Affiliated Entities.